Henry Frederick Lockyer

 Major-General Henry Frederick Lockyer, CB, KH (1797–30 August 1860) was an acting Governor of British Ceylon.

-He was appointed on 30 June 1860 and was acting Governor until 30 July 1860.
+He saw much service, including as commander of the 97th Regiment of Foot, being promoted from Colonel to Major-General of that regiment in 1858.
+He was appointed acting Governor of Ceylon on 30 June 1860 and was acting Governor until 30 July 1860.
 On his return journey home, he died aboard the SS Ripon.
 He was succeeded by Charles Edmund Wilkinson.